 It’s easy to see how the list above can look so different for different people, especially when considering aspects such as job requirements, family obligations, outside situations or other issues that may make a difference in the occupational performance of an individual.

-Some easy to apply tools can include low-tech or high-tech strategies such as:
+Some easy to apply tools can impact executive functioning challenges in adults.
+These strategies include low-tech or high-tech strategies such as:

 - Use a paper planner or calendar to keep track of obligations